HOW WE HELP

 - ADRN leadership worked closely with Travis County EOC, Burnet County, American Red Cross, local government and state agencies to identify areas of need and build support to provide assistance as the flood event evolved and expanded in the area of impact

-- Financial assistance continues to be provided to meet the immediate needs of survivors
+- Financial assistance was provided to meet the immediate needs of survivors

 - ADRN Leadership met with several pastors from the Highland Lakes area of the Hill Country along with Llano and have helped form the Highland Lakes Crisis Network, a network of churches in the Highland Lakes area to meet the emotional, spiritual and physical needs of those affected by disaster.
 Highland Lake Churches are "sponsoring" families affected by the disaster in order to help them get back on their feet.
 To date, HLCN has closed 509 cases and working closely with ADRN on the final 78 cases.